KF Skënderbeu

 Skënderbeu Korçë have won 8 league titles, with the first coming in 1933 before going on 78-year run without winning the league.
 The club won its first league title since 1933 in 2011, and they have won the league 6 more times since.
 The club had won six consecutive league titles since 2011, breaking the Albanian record which had been held by Dinamo Tirana who had won four consecutive titles in the 1950s.

-In 2015 the club became the first Albanian side to reach the play-off round of the UEFA Champions League but they lost to Dinamo Zagreb and dropped into the UEFA Europa League, and became the first Albanian side to qualify for the group stages of a UEFA competition.
+In 2015, the club became the first Albanian side to reach the play-off round of the UEFA Champions League but they lost to Dinamo Zagreb and dropped into the UEFA Europa League, and became the first Albanian side to qualify for the group stages of a UEFA competition.

 History

-The first years
+Early years

 The first football club in the city of Korçë was formed on 15 April 1909 under the name Vllazëria by politician and poet Hilë Mosi.
 The rise in the popularity of the sport resulted in a number of clubs being formed between 1920 and 1922, including clubs such as Përparimi and Sport Klub Korça.
 In 1923, the Albanian National Lyceum formed the Shpresa sports society.
 Skënderbeu was formed in 1925 when a large number of the young men and young men of the city were playing football regularly in local fields.
 The rise in popularity of the sport led to most neighbourhoods forming their own football teams, such as Zhgaba in 1926 and Leka i Madh, Pirro, Brekverdhit, Zjarri, Tigri and Diamanti in 1927, which competed in the city's first organised football competition held in 1928.
 These teams were local, however, and would only compete with one another, as the main football club to represent the city was Skënderbeu who overcome several problems at the start, some of which were even political.
 Skënderbeu was named after 15th century Albanian nobleman and national hero Skanderbeg.

 The club quickly became the Alban's main football team, and in 1926 they began to play friendly games against teams from neighbouring countries, starting with Macedonian side Monastir, then part of the Kingdom of Yugoslavia.
 In two games played, Skënderbeu won 5–2 and then drew 2–2.
 Skënderbeu also played friendlies against Greek teams from Ermioni and Thessaloniki, which is modern day Aris FC.
 They also played against Kavala, who they beat 2–0 in Albania but lost 1–0 against in Greece.